AequilibraE/aequilibrae/docs/source/development/softwaredevelopment.rst

 * `Black <https://black.readthedocs.io/en/stable/index.html/>`_, The uncompromising code formatter

 Testing is done for Windows, MacOs and Ubuntu Linux on all supported Python versions, and we use GitHub Actions to run these tests.
-These tests need to pass in order to somebody manually review the code before merging it into master (or returning for corrections).
+These tests need to pass and additionally somebody has to manually review the code before merging it into master (or returning for corrections).

 In some cases, test targets need to be updated to match the new results produced by the code since these